Neural Distributed Source Coding: Experiments

-\textbf{Setup. } To further investigate how well our method can handle complex correlation between the input and side information, we evaluate our method on a challenging distributed compression setup.
-First we create a dataset of correlated images from $256 \times 256$ CelebA-HQ dataset \citep{liu2015deep} containing images of celebrity faces.
-Each image is vertically split into top and bottom halves, where the top half is used as the input and the bottom half is used as side information.
-Following \citep{kingma2018glow}, we use $27000/3000$ split between training and test data.
+To further investigate how well our method can handle complex correlations between the input and side information, we evaluate our method on a challenging distributed compression setup.
+First, we create a dataset of correlated images from $256 \times 256$ CelebA-HQ dataset \cite{liu2015deep} containing images of celebrity faces.
+Each image is vertically split into top and bottom halves, where the top half is used as the input, and the bottom half is used as side information (see \cref{fig:sample_stereo_vs_face}, right).
+Following \cite{kingma2018glow}, we use $27000/3000$ split between train/test data.

-While there is clearly some correlation between the top and bottom halves of an image of a human face, modeling this correlation (e.g. the conditional distribution over the top half of a face given the bottom half) is highly nontrivial.
-This experiment is thus designed to show our model's ability to leverage this correlation to improve compression performance.
+While there is clearly some correlation between the top and bottom halves of an image of a human face, modeling this correlation (e.g., the conditional distribution over the top half of a face given the bottom half) is highly nontrivial.
+This experiment is thus designed to show our model's ability to leverage this correlation to improve compression.